norinorin/anime_rpc/README.md

 ### 2. Userscripts

-Userscripts require a two-step installation: (1) the [core engine](https://raw.githubusercontent.com/norinorin/anime_rpc/refs/heads/main/userscripts/core.user.js), and then (2) the scraper for each website you want to use:
+Userscripts (read more on them [here](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO) if you've never heard of them) require a two-step installation: (1) the [core engine](https://raw.githubusercontent.com/norinorin/anime_rpc/refs/heads/main/userscripts/core.user.js), and then (2) the scraper for each website you want to use:

 | Website  | Installation Link                                                                                                      | Description                                                                                                                                                                                                                                                                                                                      |
 | -------- | ---------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |